laseryuan/letspair/hiring.md

 - Participate in coding sessions and projects to ensure a productive and engaging learning environment.

 **Qualifications:**
-- Programming experience (knowledge of multiple programming languages is a plus).
-- Familiarity with pair programming and agile software development methodologies.
-- Previous tutoring or mentoring experience is preferred.
+- Previous tutoring or mentoring experience is preferred but not required.
 - Ability to work well in a team and communicate effectively.
 - Open to working in a dynamic start-up environment.
+- Some knowledge of programming experience and/or pair programming (no prior work experience in this aspect is necessary).
 - Passionate about coding and helping others improve their skills.

 **Why Join Us?**